 The Anan Experience can be found in an iconic “tube house”, a tall, thin building that typifies modern Vietnamese architecture.
 Upstairs from Anan, on the 2nd floor, is the cocktail bar Nhau Nhau.
 The name means “drink, drink” a tribute to Vietnam’s culture of after work drinking and eating.
 And above that, is our Pot Au Pho noodle bar, which showcases the country’s most iconic noodle dish, pho.
-Before and after visits to any of the venues, guests can transition to the building’s rooftop dining bar and take in the breathtaking views of the city center.
-Anan Saigon was awarded #40 Asia’s 50 Best Restaurants and The first & only Michelin-starred restaurant in HCMC Vietnam 2023.
+Before and after visits to any of the venues, guests can transition to the building’s Rooftop Dining Bar and take in the breathtaking views of the Saigon city center.